 NEW YORK, NY, 6 October 2020—Responding to the devastation wrought by Hurricane Laura and Hurricane Sally, Deloitte has donated its United Airlines credits to rapid response disaster relief nonprofit Airlink, supporting the transportation of aid workers, expert volunteers and critical humanitarian supplies for several responding nonprofits.
 Airlink’s partners include Empact Northwest, the Fuel Relief Fund, Mobile Medics International, NECHAMA, Operation BBQ Relief, Team Rubicon, and World Hope International.

-Through donations, Airlink provides pre-screened, nonprofit organizations with seats and cargo airlift at zero and reduced cost, saving these organizations millions of dollars a year that they can redirect to service delivery and humanitarian supplies.
+Through donations, Airlink provides pre-screened, non-profit organisations with seats and cargo airlift at zero and reduced cost, saving these organisations millions of dollars a year that they can redirect to service delivery and humanitarian supplies.
 Hurricane Laura response teams and cargo began departing over Labor Day weekend and Hurricane Sally efforts will continue over the coming weeks.

-“We are grateful to be able to redirect our unused ticket credits on United Airlines to Airlink to support the transportation of volunteers and supplies to help those affected by the recent hurricanes in the Gulf Coast,” says Punit Renjen, Deloitte Global CEO.
-“It is inspiring to see business and non-profit organizations working together in creative ways to support local communities that have been hard hit by severe weather.”
+“We are grateful to be able to redirect our unused ticket credits on United Airlines to Airlink to support the transportation of volunteers and supplies to help those affected by the recent hurricanes in the Gulf Coast,” says Punit Renjen, Deloitte Global CEO Emeritus.
+“It is inspiring to see business and non-profit organisations working together in creative ways to support local communities that have been hard hit by severe weather.”